 1. Trailer Type

-MULTI-SPORT: Top of the line trailers that excel as bike trailers, and offer conversion kits to convert to joggers and/or strollers.
-Multi-sport trailers offer the most features, provide the smoothest overall ride and start at $400.
-Burley and Thule Chariot are the most popular line of multi-sport trailers.
+Top of the line trailers that excel as bike trailers, and offer conversion kits to convert to joggers and/or strollers.
+Multi-sport trailers offer the most features, provide the smoothest overall ride, and start at $500.
+Burley and Thule Chariot are the most popular brands of multi-sport trailers.

 - Best For: Families who want the highest-quality bike trailer OR active families who regularly use their bike trailer as a stroller or jogger.

 - Conversion Kits: All multisport trailers come with a trailer arm.
-Some models also come standard with a stroller and/or jogging conversion kit, while others require the purchase of additional conversion kits.
+Most models also come standard with a stroller kit, while jogging kits are usually an upgrade.
 Burley, Thule and Croozer trailers offer cross-country ski kits as well.

-- Our Top Pick: Thule Chariot Cross 2
+- Our Top Picks: Thule Chariot Cross 2, Burley D’Lite X

-TRAILER + JOGGER or STROLLER: Bike trailers that come with either a stroller wheel or a jogging wheel attachment.
-These trailers offer less comfort features (i.e. padded seats, suspension) for the riders as compared to multi-sport trailers.
-Popular brands include InStep, Allen and lower-end Burley and Thule trailers.
+Bike trailers that come with a stroller wheel attachment.
+These trailers offer less comfort features (i.e. no padded seats, suspension, recline) for the riders as compared to multi-sport trailers.
+Popular brands include InStep, Allen, and lower-end Burley and Thule trailers.

 - Best For: Parents that will use the trailer primarily as a bike trailer, and occasionally as a stroller or a jogger.

-TRAILER ONLY: Dedicated bike trailers.
+Dedicated bike trailers.
 Stroller and jogger attachments are not available for these trailers.
 Standard trailers range from $100 to $400, based on overall quality.
 Lower-end models provide the bare basics in trailers with NO comfort features.
-Higher-end models offer larger wheel size and padded seats, but not suspension or conversion kits.
+Higher-end models offer larger wheels and superior durability and ease-of-use, but not suspension or conversion kits.

 - Best For: Families who do NOT plan on using their bike trailer as a stroller or jogger.